hydraulic-software/flutter-demo/README.md

 The output directory will now contain packages for Windows, Mac Intel and Mac ARM along with update repository metadata and a generated download page.

-Conveyor can make packages for all supported OS' from whatever you choose to run it on, but the Flutter build system can't do the same.
+Conveyor can make packages for all supported operating systems from whatever you choose to run it on, but the Flutter build system can't do the same.
 The `conveyor.conf` file therefore imports the raw files to package from the output of a [GitHub Actions CI job](.github/workflows/build.yml).

 ## Releasing